Chinatown, Boise, Idaho

-The historic Chinatown in downtown Boise, Idaho existed around the 1870s to 1960s.
+The historic Chinatown in downtown Boise, Idaho, existed around the 1870s to 1960s.
 The area was located along Idaho Street, and east from 8th Street along Front Street and Grove Street.
 Over the years, Boise's Chinatown consisted of multiple Chinese owned residencies and businesses including restaurants, merchandise stores, laundries, two herbal medicine shops operated by three generations of the Ah-Fong family, a Chinese Masonic Hall, and a Hip Sing Tong and Hop Sing Tong.

-Early immigrants to Boise's Chinatown were mainly from six districts in the Guangdong Province in China (previously Kwangtung Province).
+Early immigrants to Boise's Chinatown were mainly from six districts in the Guangdong Province in China (previously romanized as "Kwangtung" Province).
 It is unknown how many people of Chinese origin or descent lived in Boise's Chinatown over the years.
 In the U.S. 1870 Census, 1,754 Chinese people lived in Boise, which made up 45.7% of the total population of Boise (3,834).

 Around 1901, the city condemned wooden Chinatown buildings along Idaho Street for being fire-prone.
 By the 1960s, most Chinese residents moved (or were forced) out of the Boise Chinatown's core.
 Urban renewal is blamed for the final destruction of Boise's Chinatown.
 Using eminent domain, the Boise Redevelopment Agency claimed and subsequently demolished seven downtown city blocks between 1968 and 1971, this included nearly all of Boise's Chinatown.
 The Chinese Odd Fellows Building is one of the last surviving buildings and is listed on the National Register of Historic Places.

 In 2001, Boise City funded Dwaine Carver's Historical Sight: Boise China, which consisted of three red viewers that featured images of Boise's Chinatown.
 The viewers were located on Grove Plaza, Capitol & Front Street, and Capitol & Grove Street.
 Another public artwork, Grove Street Illuminated & Boise Canal (2003) by Amy Westover, references the Chinatown History of Boise.

 Residents and families of residents were originally buried in the Morris Hill Cemetery in Boise and the Chinese Cemetery near Warren, Idaho.